liam-wiltshire/talks/scaling-laravel/content.md

 - Not just web/db
  - Separate server to handle queued tasks/cron
-- When you work out your architecture, consider if different componants of your platform could be standalone
+- When you work out your architecture, consider if different components of your platform could be standalone
  - These can then communicate using APIs when required

 ???

+- Story: Magento
 - Separating your platform out onto different servers provides more resources
 - Allows you to scale just the parts of the application that need it
 - Also means that if one part was to go down, it doesn't take everything else down with it
 - On our existing application, we have a separate web server handing the Laravel Queue
-- In the new version of the product we are building, we are building wholly separate platforms for different parts of the product, which will be hosted separately, and then use OAuth and APIs when we need to communicate between them

----

-TODO: Laravel makes this easy :-)

 ---